sundials-codes/sundials-manyvector-demo/README.md

-1. It may be treated as a multirate initial-value problem, that is solved using the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the 'slow' time scale, while the chemical kinetics are evolved at a faster time scale using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.
+1. It may be treated as a multirate initial-value problem, that is solved using the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the slow time scale, while the chemical kinetics are evolved at a faster time scale using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.